Integrated Team Quotes

 H.G.
 Bissinger (Friday Night Lights: A Town, a Team, and a Dream)

-Leadership, the Marines understand, is not about being right all the time.
 Leadership is not a rank worn on a collar.
 It is a responsibility that hinges almost entirely on character.
 Leadership is about integrity, honesty and accountability.
 All components of trust.
 Leadership comes from telling us not what we want to hear, but rather what we need to hear.
+To be a true leader, to engender deep trust and loyalty, starts with telling the truth.

 Simon Sinek (Leaders Eat Last: Why Some Teams Pull Together and Others Don't)